 Here’s the best part: You don’t need a food dehydrator for this snack.
 All you need to do is place thinly sliced sweet potatoes or carrots on a cookie sheet, then cook them at your oven’s lowest setting for up to 10 hours.
 You’ll know your jerky is ready to cool off when it takes on a dark color and leathery look.

-- 2 cups all-purpose flour (you can use a dog-safe flour substitute)
+- 2 cups of all-purpose flour (you can use a dog-safe flour substitute)

-Heat your oven to 375 degrees.
+Heat your oven to 375 degrees Fahrenheit.
 Mix your pumpkin and peanut butter together in a bowl.
-Slowly mix in your flour before rolling out your dough on a flat, floured counter or baking sheet.
-Here’s the fun part: Cut out cookie shapes of your choice!
+Slowly mix your flour before rolling out your dough on a flat, floured counter or baking sheet.
+Here’s the fun and festive part: Cut out cookie shapes of your choice!
 Bake for 12 minutes.
 Let cool before serving.

 Shoutout to The British Baker for this creative recipe — it’s like Thanksgiving dinner in a biscuit!
 You’ll use ingredients like dried cranberries, shredded turkey, and chicken broth (you can even make this at home), so you can rest assured knowing your dog is being fed only the best.

 Bake these biscuits for 25 minutes.
 When that time is up, you can turn off the oven and leave the cookies inside to cool for another half-hour.
-This will give them a much drier consistency, though it’s not necessary.
+This will give them a much drier consistency, though unnecessary.
 It just depends on what your pup likes!